 As a result, Harvard Health says, “many of the symptoms of SRI discontinuation syndrome can be minimized or prevented by gradually lowering, or tapering, the dose over weeks to months, sometimes substituting longer-acting drugs such as fluoxetine (Prozac) for shorter-acting medications.”

-Other withdrawal risk factors mentioned in the AJP article include “earlier age at onset of depression, comorbid conditions such as panic disorder, and a past history of discontinuation symptoms.”
+Other withdrawal risk factors from the discontinuation of antidepressant drugs mentioned in the AJP article include “earlier age at onset of depression, comorbid conditions such as panic disorder, and a past history of discontinuation symptoms.”

 Mitigating Antidepressant Withdrawal

-Throughout the antidepressant tapering process, communication is key.
+Communication is one of the most important factors throughout the antidepressant tapering process.
 Even before antidepressants are used, researchers in an article in AJP recommend educating patients on risks related to intentionally or accidentally stopping their antidepressant treatment.

-During tapering, healthcare providers should ask patients for regular updates on their treatment progress in order to identify potential withdrawal symptoms and recommend a remedy.
+During tapering, healthcare providers should ask patients to give regular updates on their treatment progress in order to identify potential withdrawal symptoms and recommend a remedy.

 Harvard Health suggests the following may help mitigate antidepressant withdrawal:

 - Give patients time.
-Even if your patients report symptom improvement, depression could reoccur if antidepressants are stopped too quickly.
+Even if your patients report symptom improvement, depression may reoccur if patients stop taking antidepressants too quickly.
 Harvard Health suggests “clinicians generally recommend staying on the medication for six to nine months before considering going off antidepressants.
 If you’ve had three or more recurrences of depression, make that at least two years.”

 - Plan.
-Help your patients stick to a gradual tapering plan by creating a calendar of recommended dose over the course of multiple months.
+Help your patients stick to a gradual tapering plan for antidepressant medication by creating a calendar of recommended doses over the course of multiple months.
 Encourage them to keep a “mood calendar” to report and track their progress and mood.

 - Encourage a healthy lifestyle.
-Keeping a healthy lifestyle remains important during discontinuation.
-Encouraging good nutrition, regular exercise and appropriate sleep can alleviate depression symptoms.
-It also helps to balance changes in your patient’s serotonin levels as they taper from medications that target the serotonin system.
+Keeping a healthy lifestyle remains important during discontinuation of antidepressant drugs.
+Encouraging good nutrition, regular exercise and appropriate sleep may alleviate depression symptoms.
+It may also help to balance changes in your patient’s serotonin levels as they taper from medications that target the serotonin system.

 Provide support.
 Stay in touch with your patient throughout the process.
 Monitor the severity of any symptoms at least once a month to evaluate if changes to the plan are needed.

-While more research on its causes is needed, preparing and educating your patients on withdrawal risk factors and relapse is an important step in helping them distinguish their Major Depressive Disorder symptoms and withdrawal symptoms.
+While more research on its causes is needed, preparing and educating your patients on the risk factors related to withdrawal from antidepressants and the potential for relapse is an important step in helping them distinguish their Major Depressive Disorder symptoms and antidepressant drug withdrawal symptoms.

 This blog is for informational purposes only and does not constitute medical advice.
 Do not make any changes to your current medications or dosing without consulting your healthcare provider.